-Reference information: JCI Insight.
-2024;9(18):e182330. https://doi.org/10.1172/jci. insight.182330. have the capacity to differentiate into osteoblasts.
+The bone collar not only serves as the source for cortical bone, the rigid outer shell of long bones, but also plays a pivotal role in skeletal development.
+The outer surface of cortical bone is enveloped by a dense layer of connective tissue known as the periosteum.
+The periosteum is a thin yet critical tissue that contributes to bone development, postnatal appositional bone growth, adaptation of bone in response to mechanical loads, and repair of fractures.
+The periosteum is highly enriched in skeletal progenitors, which have the capacity to differentiate into osteoblasts.
 Contrary to the trabecular bone and the endosteal surface of cortical bone, the periosteum contains a negligible number of osteoclasts.
 On the inner surface, the cortical bone is lined by a thin layer of connective tissue known as endosteum, which is also rich in osteoblasts originating from skeletal progenitors present in the bone marrow.
-During the development of cortical bone, primarily postnatally, the mineralized bone matrix is deposited by periosteal osteoblasts on the outer surface and concurrently by endosteal osteoblasts on the inner surface.
+During the development of cortical bone, primarily postnatal, the mineralized bone matrix is deposited by periosteal osteoblasts on the outer surface, and concurrently by endosteal osteoblasts on the inner surface.
 Meanwhile, the remodeling of bone is underway as the old bone matrix is being resorbed by endosteal osteoclasts.
 The proper balance between bone formation and bone resorption determines the final size and shape of cortical bone.

-In vitro studies showed both glycolysis and OxPhos are relevant during osteoblast differentiation (2, 8).
-In vivo, factors like hypoxia-inducible factor 1a (HIF1) increase osteoblast activity and bone mass by promoting glycolysis (9).
+In vitro studies showed both glycolysis and OxPhos are relevant during osteoblast differentiation (8, 9).
+In vivo, factors like Hypoxia-Inducible Factor 1a (HIF1) increase osteoblast activity and bone mass by promoting glycolysis (10).
 Conversely, the role of OxPhos in the control of bone mass in vivo remains understudied.

-In this study, we generated mutant mice lacking mitochondrial transcription factor A (TFAM), a key regulator of OxPhos (10), in mesenchymal progenitors of the limb bud that give origin to the long bones.
-TFAM regulates the transcription of mitochondrial genes that encode 13 subunits of the electron transport chain and thus controls OxPhos.
-The TFAM impairment of OxPhos is the most powerful, most consistent, and best characterized biological consequence of loss of TFAM across a large variety of tissues and cell types, including growth plate chondrocytes (4, 11).
+In this study, we generated mutant mice lacking Mitochondrial Transcription Factor A (TFAM), a key regulator of OxPhos (11), in mesenchymal progenitors of the limb bud that give origin to the long bones.
+TFAM regulates the transcription of mitochondrial genes that encode thirteen subunits of the electron transport chain and thus controls OxPhos.
+The TFAM impairment of OxPhos is the most powerful, consistent, and best characterized biological consequence of loss of TFAM across a large variety of tissues and cell types including growth plate chondrocytes (4, 12).

-Corroborating recent findings (12), loss of osteoblastic TFAM resulted in a severe bone phenotype with the most dramatic feature being spontaneous fracture of the midshaft of long bones.
-The weakened structural integrity of long bones stemmed from substantial cortical bone thinning, mainly attributable to diminished periosteal bone formation.
+Corroborating recent findings (13), loss of osteoblastic TFAM resulted in a severe bone phenotype with the most dramatic feature being spontaneous fracture of the midshaft of long bones.
+The weakened structural integrity of long bones stemmed from significant cortical bone thinning, mainly attributable to diminished periosteal bone formation.
 Associated with this was a decrease in ATP levels within periosteal cells and a skewed balance between skeletal progenitors and mature osteoblasts in the periosteum.
 Remarkably, augmenting osteoblastic HIF1 activity proved efficacious in substantially correcting the dramatic bone phenotype and restoring ATP concentrations in periosteal cells compromised by TFAM loss.